oneyanshi/csc521/python-quirk/README.md

 A `var` would be assigned the `VAR` token, for example.
 The output for the lexer.py will be a full tokenized version of the program in the Quirk file.
 The output will then be used in the parser discussed below.

-- [ ] work out bugs
-* need to be aware of spaces !!! worry about edge cases in the parser

 ##PartialParser.py